thorn-lab/coronavirus_structural_task_force/pdb/protein_e/SARS-CoV/5x29/README.md

-# Base folder 5x29
+# PDB 5x29

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: protein e

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+This NMR structure is an oligomer of the envelope protein (E) of SARS-CoV.
+The structure is a pentamer of five identical monomers.
+It covers the transmembrane domain and the C- and N-terminus partly.
+This structure functions as a membrane-anchored ion channel.

+## Basefolder

-5x29.pdb and 5x29.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+5x29.pdb and 5x29.cif - the coordinates of the threedimensional molecular model